 With so many great eats and drinks to try, it makes sense to do a tour to try and sample as much as possible.
 These tours usually have a few dates to choose from which can help with booking.
 The prices for both these tours include taxes, gratuity and ticketing surcharges.
 Be sure to arrive on time or else you might get left behind!

 Coffee may not be the first thing you think about when it comes to Dine Out Vancouver, but our coffee scene rivals that of major international coffee hubs.
-The group at Canadian Craft Tours has put together this three-hour tour so you can learn about the origins of coffee and importing and roasting processes.
+The group at Canadian Craft Tours has put together this three-hour minibus tour so you can learn about the origins of coffee and importing and roasting processes.

 This is not your average brewery tour.
 The team from Vine & Hops has put together this unique and fun tour to explore urban wine, distillery and brewery processes.
 You’ll get to taste local beverages and enjoy scrumptious food pairings.
 The tour will take you to some of the city’s best locations, so you can learn direct from the makers themselves.
 This tour is great for groups of friends who want to do something different than just going to happy hour.

-A one of a kind dining road trip around Vancouver.
-Presented by Swallow Tail Culinary Adventures, you’ll join fellow food enthusiasts for a secret and exclusive tour of some of Vancouver’s best restaurants.
-The event has a speak-easy theme and 1930’s attire is encouraged.
-It sells out every year, so get your tickets now.
+The Secret Supper Soirée is a one of a kind dining road trip around Vancouver.
+Presented by Swallow Tail Culinary Adventures, you’ll join fellow food enthusiasts on board a classic Vancouver trolley for a secret and exclusive tour of some of Vancouver’s best restaurants.
+The event has a Tiki theme and 1930’s attire is encouraged.
+This year, James Beard award-winning chef Bruno Feldeisen will be cooking up your dinner.

-Early bird pricing is $110 plus tax, gratuity and ticketing charges.
-Regular tickets come to $181.05 all in.
+Early bird pricing is $157.11 plus tax, gratuity and ticketing charges.
+Regular tickets come to $181.54 all in.
 Ticket prices include greeting cocktail, wine or beer tastings, canapés, transportation, and a multi-course dinner.
+It sells out every year, so get your tickets now.

 You may not know where you’ll be dining, but you can rest assured that it will be excellent.